usstdqq/vsrnet_pytorch/README.md

 Download the pre-processed h5 files from Dropbox [here](https://www.dropbox.com/sh/1jz9zeer9wxetx2/AACKqSzh15QPNjyp7Nq_g77_a?dl=0) or Baidu Yun [here](https://pan.baidu.com/s/1yqAl03IrLFqidnP4FbLr7A) with code: apkw , and then setup the path in the codes.

+If you want to prepare your own train/val/test h5 files, please check the Matlab scripts in the matlab_pre_processing folder.
+Notice that you would need to install [Celiu optical flow](https://people.csail.mit.edu/celiu/OpticalFlow/) to run the Matlab code.

 ### Test Image Dataset
 The test image dataset are sampled from
 | **Set 5** |  [Bevilacqua et al. BMVC 2012](http://people.rennes.inria.fr/Aline.Roumy/results/SR_BMVC12.html)